sugarlabs/sugar-docs/desktop-activity.md

     bundle_id = org.sugarlabs.MyActivity.HelloWorld
     exec = sugar-activity activity.HelloWorldActivity
     icon = activity-helloworld
-    licence = GPLv2+
+    licence = GPLv3+

 Choose a name and unique bundle-id for your activity by editing the file.

 Note: Don't use punctuation in your bundle_id, e.g., `org.sugarlabs.my-activity-name` is not a valid bundle name.
-Use CamelCase instead: `org.sugarlabs.MyActivityName`
+Instead, use CamelCase, e.g., `org.sugarlabs.MyActivityName`.

     [Activity]
     name = MyActivityName